Alias Reference¶

 Edit SID config | $ORADBA_ETC/sid.$ORACLE_SID.conf |

-Alert Log Access (Dynamic)¶
+Alert Log and Diagnostics¶

 | Alias | Description | Command |